bhavyabhut/ticketing/README.md

 # 🎫 Ticketing App

 This is a microservice-based architecture for a ticketing app.
 The app allows users to post tickets, and other users can place orders to purchase those tickets with actual payment.
-The app is built using Docker, Next.js, Kubernetes, Express, Node.js, TypeScript, React, Stripe.js, MongoDB, Redis, Nats Streaming Server, Bull.js, and JWT for auth.

 ## Technologies Used